PreranaPattnaik4/wanderwise-ai-firebase-frontend/README.md

 ---

-## 📂 Project Structure
+## 📂 Project Structure & Reports

 The project follows a standard Next.js App Router structure, with clear separation of concerns.
+For a detailed technical overview and a deep dive into the AI architecture, please see the reports below:

+*   **[Technical Project Report](./PROJECT_REPORT.md)**: A comprehensive overview of the project's architecture, technology stack, and implementation details.
+*   **[AI System Design Report](./AI_SYSTEM_DESIGN_REPORT.md)**: A deep dive into the dual-layer agentic architecture, Genkit flows, and the core AI reasoning loop.

 ```
 wanderwise-ai-firebase/